 Waves of vertigo, but nothing like that first attack, continued to plague me.
 In February, I got a case of “the flu”.
 It never went away.
 I thought I was getting better, and then I was back on my bed, flat on my back, with the room whirling around me.
 The shrill ring of the phone was so painful it was like ripping out my spine.
 If my husband flipped the switch for the overhead light I would cry out and cringe.
 Aphasia – inability to comprehend print for more than two lines at a time – weight gain -weakness – pain all over – nausea – ear aches – toothaches — fevers –etc.

 And I had four children to look after.
 Not a fun time.

 Then some smart ass labeled this illness “yuppie flu” or, more politely, “chronic fatigue syndrome.”
 Fortunately for me, my doctor knew I wasn’t crazy.
 After every test he could think of (and thousands of dollars), this good man put his hand on my shoulder and told me: “We don’t know what it is, but it’s not killing you.
 Just go home and hope it goes away as mysteriously as it’s come.”

 That hope kept me going for a few years.
 I would be almost okay.
 Then I would be useless again.

 Over the years, I seem much better.
 I don’t know if I really am or if I’ve just learned to manage the illness better.
-My children are grown, there are no serious financial worries (thank God, my skin color, and unions!), I have learned to strictly limit outside commitments or entertainments, etc.
+Dietary changes have eliminated the migraines and light/noise sensitivity.
+I am grateful for that.
+We have no serious financial worries (thank God, my skin color, and unions!), and I have learned to limit outside commitments.